metaplex-foundation/umi/README.md

-# Metaplex JavaScript Core
+# Umi

-A playground for the Core interfaces of the Metaplex JS SDK. (bump:2).
+A Solana Framework for Clients.

+_Documentation coming soon..._